mpickem/hdf5_wrapper/README.md

 The in/output can be done for `0D` to `7D` (Fortran maximum) arrays.
 The readin functions work the same way, only that we have to provide an allocatable array.
+Since there is no native boolean (logical) datatype in HDF5 we save the data in form of `0`s and `1`s (integer).
+Reading into logical data structures works the same way:
+We get integer data from the HDF5 file where `0` will be transformed into `.false.` and any other number will be transformed into `.true.` (This means we can load general integer data structures into logical arrays).
-Please note that there is no check for matching hdf5 and fortran datatypes.
+Please note that there is no check for matching hdf5 and Fortran datatypes.

 ```
 program datasets